 One of the first challenges parents face when they learn that their child is deaf or hard of hearing is: how is our family going to communicate effectively?
-That task can seem overwhelming.
-With all the valuable advice professionals offer, that final decision about communication is the family's decision.
-In choosing what is best for the child, consider what appears to make the most sense based on the child's amount and quality of residual hearing and what works well for the family.
+This can seem overwhelming, with valuable advice coming from a number of professionals.
+Ultimately, the family must choose what makes the most sense for the child.
 No two children are alike; therefore, their communication choices will vary, too.

 A child's needs may change over time.
 Changing or modifying communication choices is not uncommon for families.
 Adapting the use of two methods is not unheard of.
 Responding to your child, staying informed of new research, being open minded and flexible, and talking to other parents and adult role models are all advised.

 Hands & Voices provides a comprehensive resource regarding communication opportunities.
 The Hands & Voices Communications Consideration A-Z™ includes information, issues, questions for parents to ask, and additional resources.